HExSA-Lab/nautilus/README.md

 # Nautilus
 Nautilus is an example of an Aerokernel, a very thin kernel-layer exposed (much like Unikernel) directly to a runtime system and/or application.
-AeroKernels are suited particularly well for *parallel* runtimes that need fine-grained, explicit control of the machine to squeeze every bit of performance out of it.
+Aerokernels are suited particularly well for *parallel* runtimes that need fine-grained, explicit control of the machine to squeeze every bit of performance out of it.
 Note that an Aerokernel does not, by default, have a user-mode!
 There are several reasons for this, simplicity and performance among the most important.
 Furthermore, there are no heavy-weight